maxrugen/hue-dash-switch/README.md

 * starts running every time you boot your computer,
 * imports the provided information from the .env file,
 * prints "Button press detected" in the console whenever you press your Dash button,
-* checks whether all of your lightbulbs are turned on or off,
+* checks whether all of your lightbulbs are turned on or off and
-* changes their status to either off or on to the last known status,
+* changes their status the opposite of the last known status!
-* and prints either "Turning lights on..." or "Turning lights off..." in the console once it changed the lightbulbs's color.

 Congrats! 🎉